Azure/azure-powershell/src/Batch/Batch/help/Get-AzBatchApplication.md

 Accept wildcard characters: False
 ```

-### -ApplicationId
+### -ApplicationName
-Specifies the ID of the application.
+Specifies the name of the application.

 ```yaml
 Type: System.String